 - Instructor's and Solutions Manual.
-The Instructor's and Solutions Manual that accompanies the eleventh edition features solutions to all end of chapter problems.
+The Instructor's and Solutions Manual that accompanies the twelfth edition features solutions to all end of chapter problems.
 This manual also features a number of tables designed to assist instructors in creating a schedule of assignments for their course.
 The various topics covered in the text have been listed in Table I and a suggested number of periods to be spent on each topic has been indicated.
 Table II prepares a brief description of all groups of problems and a classification of the problems in each group according to the units used.
 Sample lesson schedules are shown in Tables III, IV, and V, together with various alternative lists of assigned homework problems. - Lecture PowerPoint Slides for each chapter that can be modified.
-These generally have an introductory application slide, animated worked-out problems that you can do in class with your students, concept questions, and "what-if?" questions at the end of the units. - · Textbook images - Computer Problem sets for each chapter that are designed to be solved with computational software. - C.O.S.M.O.S., the Complete Online Solutions Manual Organization System that allows instructors to create custom homework, quizzes, and tests using end-of-chapter problems from the text.
+These generally have an introductory application slide, animated worked-out problems that you can do in class with your students, concept questions, and "what-if?" questions at the end of the units.